revaturelabs/interviewquestions/Python/Python-Datatypes/List.md

 </details>

 ---
-3.How do you differentiate pop(), remove() and del in list in python?
+3.How can you differentiate pop(), remove() and del in list in python?

 <details><summary> <b>Show Answer</b> </summary>